The Absence of Orgasm

-For the female body, an orgasm is accompanied with rapid involuntary contractions of the genital muscles.
+For the female body, an orgasm is accompanied by rapid involuntary contractions of the genital muscles.
 In some cases, there may be some female ejaculation, known as squirting, though this isn’t required and isn’t a measure of gratification.
 Female anatomy also enables multiple orgasms for some individuals, though not all.

 The Male Orgasm

-For the male body the muscle contractions involved causes sperm to shoot from the person’s shaft, generally known as ejaculation, then there is a recovery phase.
+For the male body, the muscle contractions involved causes sperm to shoot from the person’s shaft, generally known as ejaculation, then there is a recovery phase.
 Another orgasm is typically unlikely in this stage, as the shaft and testicles shrink back to their regular size after the swelling that comes with sex.

 Psychologically there’s a whole other story going on.
 The sexual response cycle classically has four stages: excitement, plateau, orgasm, and resolution.
 During each, a person may go through many different thoughts and emotions and these are typically unique to the individual.